Frequently Asked Questions

-- The student director, producer, creator, or writer must have been enrolled at a CSU campus for at least one semester or quarter during the twelve months prior to the entry deadline.
-Between May 1, 2016 and May 2017.
+- The student director, producer, creator, or writer must have been enrolled at a CSU campus for at least one semester or quarter during the academic year prior to the entry deadline.
+Between May 1, 2019 and May 31, 2021.

 What media formats do you accept for submissions?

 Entries must be uploadable video or PDF files that are 5GB or smaller.

 Is there a fee to submit a project?

 - For the 2021 cycle, there are no submission fees.

 - For future competitions, there will be submission fees.